Denture Solutions

 Denture Care

-Your dental professional may advise you to sleep with your dentures in your mouth for a short adjustment period after you first get them so that your mouth can adapt to the dentures.
-After this period you should not longer sleep with your dentures in your mouth.
+It is important to take good care of your dentures.
+Your dental professional may advise you to sleep with your dentures in your mouth for a short adjustment period after you first get them so that your mouth can adapt.
+After this period you should no longer sleep with your dentures in your mouth.

-• Soak your dentures in a denture cleaner.
+- Soak your dentures in a denture cleaner

-• Clean them thoroughly each morning prior to putting them in your mouth.
+- Clean them thoroughly each morning prior to putting them in your mouth

-• Use a special denture-cleaning brush.
+- Use a special denture-cleaning brush

-• Place them in a denture bath or ultrasonic denture bath.
+- Place them in a denture bath or ultrasonic denture bath

-• Clean and massage your gums, tongue and the roof of your mouth daily prior to putting your dentures in your mouth.
+- Clean and massage your gums, tongue and the roof of your mouth daily prior to putting your dentures in your mouth

 Wearing dentures can be difficult at first and it will take some time to get used to them.
-You can prevent denture problems caring for your dentures and seeing your dental professional for regular checkups.
+You can prevent denture problems by caring for your dentures and seeing your dental professional for regular checkups.
 If you notice changes to the way your dentures fit or any other mouth problems, see your dental professional as soon as possible for an evaluation.